 Here’s a final shot of our favorite rockstars in Mabul Island, in Malaysian Borneo:

 Great experience!
 It was one of the highlights of my trip.
-This is why I travel. – Todd
+This is what I love about traveling. – Todd